How to Choose the Right Benchmark

 Why benchmark choice matters

-What a benchmark is at BTS
+What a benchmark is

 The core question is simple: if we keep the same opportunity set and the same broad economic assumptions, but remove the strategy’s active overlay, what remains?